Winsford and Over railway station

-Winsford and Over railway station was one of three railway stations serving the town of Winsford in Cheshire.
-The station was the terminus of the Winsford and Over branch operated by the Cheshire Lines Committee and later British Railways.
+Winsford and Over was one of three railway stations that served the town of Winsford, in Cheshire, England.
+The station was the terminus of the Winsford and Over branch, operated by the Cheshire Lines Committee and later British Railways.

 History

-Originally opening on 1 July 1870, it closed to passengers on 1 January 1874.
+Originally opening on 1 July 1870, it was used primarily to provide railway access to Winsford's various salt mines.
+It first closed to passengers on 1 January 1874.
 It reopened on 1 May 1886, but closed to passengers for the second time on 1 December 1888.
-Following reopening on 1 February 1892, it remained open until final closure to passengers on 1 January 1931.
+Following reopening on 1 February 1892, it was finally closed to passengers on 1 January 1931; the goods service continued until 1958.